-Class Size is Important
+Class Size is Significant

 This approach will allow a more strategic and flexible approach for local boards in their decision making.
-Although the class size formula allocates funds based on a specific grade level or specific CTS courses, boards will have the flexibility to hire or retain teachers in any grade based on local circumstances.
+Although the class size formula allocates funds based on a specific grade level or specific CTS courses, boards have the flexibility to hire or retain teachers in any grade based on local circumstances.

 When it comes to class sizes, schools and school boards are in the best position to determine classroom organization that supports parent and student educational choice.
 Government does not specify a maximum class size because there are no ‘one size fits all’ solutions.
 Since the inception of the Class Size Initiative in 2004/2005, government has invested more than $1.9 billion to enhance student learning experiences.